GeoSensorWebLab/docker-gemstash/README.markdown

 ## Authentication

 The above method means your gem cache will be accessible on port 9292 without any authentication.
 Anyone that can access that host will be able to use your gem cache.

-TODO: Add info on auth
+Instead, requests to the gem cache can be proxied through a server that provides [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

+I would recommend you publish your gemstash container's ports to localhost, then proxy requests to your container from nginx or HAProxy or similar.
+Once you have your proxy set up with basic authentication, you must then tell Bundler on your developer machine(s) to use that auth for access:

+    $ bundle config dockerhost.example.com username:password

+This must be configured for each developer.

 ## License